<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=121149053239937&amp;ev=PageView&amp;noscript=1">

 Seal the Pavers

-One great way to stop weed growth is to completely de-weed the area and then fill the cracks between blocks with sand.
+One great way to stop weeds from growing is to completely de-weed the area and then fill the cracks between blocks with sand.
 Then, you can add a sealant on top that will prevent weeds from coming up and damaging your paving.
 It’s a process that will take some time (and some special equipment that you may or may not have), so be sure to do it properly and gather the necessary items before you get started.

 First, you’ll gather your weed killer, pressure washer, broom and small brush, DIY sprayer, and protective gloves and clothing.
 You’ll also need something for disposing of the weeds and the joint sand and sealer that you’ll be using, along with the appropriate application tools.
 If you don’t own a pressure washer, you can rent one from an equipment rental supplier or your local home improvement store.